benyaa/virtual-printer-process-engine/README.md

 - `type` - the type of the upload.
 Can be `multipart` or `base64`.
 Doesn't support expressions.
 - `put_response_as_contents` - whether to put the response as the object's contents.
 Doesn't support expressions.
 - `multipart_field_name` - the field name for the multipart upload.
 Supports expressions.
+- `multipart_filename` - the filename for the multipart upload.
+Supports expressions.
 - `headers` - the headers to send.
 Supports expressions.
 - `base64_body_format` - the format of the body when using base64.
 Can be `file` or `string`.
 To enter the base64 string, use `{{.Base64Contents}}`.
 Supports expressions.
 - `write_response_to_metadata` - whether to write the response body to the metadata.
 Doesn't support expressions.